GoogleCloudPlatform/cloud-hackathons/hacks/ccai-virtual-agents/solutions.md

 ## Challenge 4
-> **GOAL**: Update our agent flow to include answers based on a generator
+> **GOAL**: Update our dialogue flow to include answers based on a generator

+1. On the canvas, click on the **Start Page** and click on **Default Welcome Intent**.
-1. From the Start Page, go to the Default Welcome Intent.
-Under Fulfillment open Generators and select "+ New generator"
+1. In the Fulfillment section, open the Generators section and click **Add generator**
-1. Give it a name like "Generator - Welcome"
+1. Give it a name such as **Generator - Welcome**
-1. Under prompt suggest that it greet the users based on the previous message.
+1. In the Text Prompt field, suggest that it greet the users based on the previous message.
 For example:

     ```
     A user started a conversation with you, a chat bot, greet them politely and tell them something helpful about your ability to answer questions for a worker at Piped Piper.
 The last thing they said was $last-user-utterance
     ```

-1. Give the Output parameter a name, for example `$request.generative.mygreeting`
+1. Give the Output parameter a name, for example `$request.generative.welcomegreeting`
-1. Remove the hardcoded agent responses and replace them with the output parameter name from step #4 above
+1. In the **Agent responses** section underneath Generators, remove the hardcoded agent responses and replace them with only 1 response using the `$request.generative.welcomegreeting` parameter name we created above
+1. Click the **Save** button at the top middle of the panel.
-1. Test the agent with different welcome phrases
+1. Test the agent with different welcome phrases and make sure you get a response conforming to the prompt we're using for this Intent

 ## Challenge 5
-> Goal: Call external system for knowledge
+**GOAL**: Call an external system for data we can use in responses
-**NOTE:** need actual testing to finish the text here

 1. Create a new intent for answering a question about vacation days.
 Use the steps in Challenge 1 to create it.
 2. Create a Webhook